Professor John Walley

 - Position: Professor (Clinical)

-- Areas of expertise: Public health, primary care; district health services, quality care; low income countries; tuberculosis; respiratory infections; drug resistance; noncommunicable diseases
+- Areas of expertise: Public health interventions, service delivery, primary care; district health services, quality care in low-middle income countries eg for TB; antibiotic drug resistance and noncommunicable diseases.

 - Email: J.Walley@leeds.ac.uk